 - Invitations NEVER expire

 The National Office default in the MHS System is set at 15 days past the closing/expiration date.
-This means the student can still accept their invitation up to 15 days past the closing date.
+This means the student can still accept his/her invitation up to 15 days past the closing date.
 However, keep in mind that the “late joiner” certificates will not be guaranteed to arrive by the initiation date.
 Please allow 3 weeks after the student’s acceptance to receive the late joiner certificates.
 You may want to print a “mock” certificate to present at the induction ceremony if the official certificate does not arrive in time.

 One of the ways to increase the awareness of your chapter is to extend honorary membership to members of your campus community.
 Faculty leaders, outstanding instructors, honors directors, first year experience staff, residence life staff, deans, academic vice presidents, provosts, and the president of the institution are all very good candidates for this honor and a wonderful way to recognize important figures within your university.